Stefan-Biller/reaction-diffusion/README.md

-# ReactionDiffusion - GPU-Accelerated Gray-Scott Simulation
+# ReactionDiffusion in Grasshopper - GPU-Accelerated Gray-Scott Simulation Component

 A reaction-diffusion simulation in a Grasshopper Component or standalone Console App using GPU compute shaders via ComputeSharp.